 For the first two years of my daughter Sophie’s school career, she was so chatty at the end of the day.
 I barely even had to ask, “How was your day?” and she’d be off, recounting everything from the morning announcements to what books her kindergarten teacher read at circle time to who she played with at recess.
-She held nothing back (and when my husband came home, she’d start all over again).
+She held nothing back.
 I found I looked forward to the daily report.

 But early on in grade one, I noticed a shift to a more guarded rundown of events.
 I got the dreaded “Fine” whenever I asked, “How was your day?” and, when she did divulge, she often focused only on playground dynamics (and while I wanted to hear about her friends, I wanted to hear about life inside the classroom, too).
 I tried prompting her in different ways with little success, so I went into what I like to call MRM—Mama Research Mode.
 I asked both friends with older kids and teacher friends for their tips, and I searched both the internet and the library (I love good old-fashioned books) for insight.
 Read on for the five most helpful tricks I found for getting kids to talk about their day in a meaningful way.